 Nevertheless, as you see, financial giving is not the only kind of generosity we need poured out at Redeemer.
 In fact, for many of us living and working in this busy city, the giving of time to foster new relationships or to serve in a ministry routinely may even be the more challenging form of generosity.
 Whatever your sacrifices would be in living a more generous life for God and for others, we invite you to consider a holistic approach that includes being generous through service to ministries, through relationships, through hospitality, through the privileges and power we hold, and lastly, through our wealth.

-Please consider giving generously to Redeemer LSQ to help us reach our 2021 giving goal, so that we can continue to work together to support the growing needs of ministering to the city.
+Please consider giving generously to Redeemer LSQ to help us reach our 2022 giving goal of $3.6M, so that we can continue to work together to support the growing needs of ministering to the city.

 The Financial Update gives more information about how Redeemer uses these resources.